GuardianUI/documentation/getting-started/writing-tests.md

 Performing interactions involves two pieces.
 * The locator of the object to interact with (for more information, please see [Playwright Locators API documentation](https://playwright.dev/docs/locators))
-* the action to take.
+* The action to take.

-By default, Playwright waits for an element to be actionable before attempting to perform an action.
+By default, Playwright waits for an element to be actionable before attempting to perform the action.

 ```typescript
 // Click the button with text "Click Me!"